 You probably know a few people with Asperger’s and do not even know it.
 Some individuals aren’t even officially diagnosed until they are older; many stumble upon a description of it and say, “Hey, that sounds just like me!”
 Or maybe a friend or family says something to that person and they begin to wonder.
 Some may choose to secure an official diagnosis with a professional, while others may not want to be “labeled.”
 Either way is fine!
 Being diagnosed with a type of ASD does not change who you are as a person inside or out.

-This type of autism spectrum disorder is also known as “atypical autism.”
-This type is typically reserved for those who meet some of the criteria for the other two types, but not all of them.
-Those affected with PDD-NOS (Pervasive Developmental Disorder-Not Otherwise Specified) experience milder symptoms or fewer symptoms.
+Pervasive Developmental Disorder (PDD) is also known as “atypical autism.”
+PDD is typically reserved for those who meet some but not all, of the criteria for the other two types of ASD.
+Those affected with PDD-NOS (Pervasive Developmental Disorder-Not Otherwise Specified) experience milder or fewer symptoms.
 Quite typically, those with PDD-NOS only suffer from social and communication challenges.
-These people tend to be the highest-functioning autistic types and simply do not fit into any of the other categories or types of autism spectrum disorders.
+These people tend to be the highest-functioning autistic types.
+They simply do not fit into any of the other categories or types of ASDs.

-Many young children are diagnosed with pervasive developmental disorder after showing mild symptoms of autism in order to continue monitoring them.
-It may turn out after observation periods that the child is truly categorized within a level one or two; or it might turn out that the child actually does not even have autism at all.
+Many young children are diagnosed with PDD-NOS after showing mild symptoms of autism.
+It may turn out after observation periods that the child is truly categorized within a level one or two.
+It might turn out that the child does not even have autism at all.

 The autism experts at Applied Behavioral Analysis Programs state the following: